 "Having access to high-speed Internet will be key for Wi-Fi 7," adds MediaTek's Chen.

 The entire Wi-Fi 7 proposition depends on designing, manufacturing and testing the next generation of Wi-Fi chips.
 Expect the major chipmakers, including Broadcom, MediaTek, Qualcomm and others, to create their own circuits for bringing Wi-Fi 7 to reality in the best Wi-Fi routers and client devices such as phones, tablets and notebooks.
 Expect to see tri-band and quad-band designs for traditional routers and high-performance mesh kits.

 Unfortunately, at a time when the world is starved for semiconductor products of all types, it might take longer than expected to get this generation of Wi-Fi technology off the CAD screen and to market.
-Look for the first Wi-Fi 7 products to appear sometime in late 2023 or early 2024.
+Look for the first Wi-Fi 7 products to appear sometime in 2023.

 There might be a happy twist to the timing.
 Because of the lack of devices that can get the most out of Wi-Fi 6E, "some manufacturers could go around Wi-Fi 6E and go directly to Wi-Fi 7," offers MediaTek's Chen.

 Although Wi-Fi 7 is expected to arrive early next year, TP-Link has already unveiled its first Wi-Fi 7 routers.
 The company has several Wi-Fi 7 routers currently in production including the Archer BE900, Archer BE800, Archer BE550, Archer GE800, Deco BE95, Deco BE65 and the Deco BE85.
 While most of the Archer devices are traditional routers, the Archer GE800 is a gaming router.
 Meanwhile, the new Deco devices will be TP-Link’s first mesh routers with Wi-Fi 7 support.